 Each student is expected to perform the following, with or without reasonable accommodation.
 Reasonable accommodation is defined as any change in the environment or in the way things are usually done that enables an individual with a disability to participate as fully as possible in the academic program.
+It may include modification of policies, practices and procedures or the provision of auxiliary aids for communication.
+Students may make an initial request for accommodation to the ADA coordinator in the Achievement Center.
+A request for accommodation or modification is not cause for withdrawal of the offer of acceptance.
 If an accommodation is requested, the program may require additional documentation and information and will follow up with the student to discuss the specifics of the request and the appropriate plan of action.
 The College of Saint Mary shall provide reasonable accommodations to students with disabilities otherwise qualified to complete the essential functions of the curriculum.
 However, such essential functions must be completed by the student in a reasonably independent fashion.
 Students must not pose a threat to the safety or wellbeing of patients, other students, staff, or themselves.